What does lawn care and dog urine have to do with spoiling your dog you ask? Good question - easy answer!

 landscaping - the dog urine and grass damage.

-If you don't already
+First of all, if you don't already

 have a well-established lawn, you might want to consider planting one that is more resistant to dog urine spots.